JoshMormann/maschine-learning-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
-title: A guide to self-training
+title: A Guide to Self-Training
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Learning anything online can be frustrating, but it can also be one of the